RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

    redpitaya> calib -d

-The DC offset calibration parameter can be obtained as the average of the acquired signal at grounded input.
-A reference voltage source and an old version of an oscilloscope application can be used to calculate the gain parameter.
-Start the Oscilloscope app, connect the reference voltage to the desired input, and take measurements.
-Change the gain calibration parameter using the instructions above, reload the Oscilloscope application, and make measurements again with new calibration parameters.
-Gain parameters can be optimized by repeating the calibration and measurement steps.
+The DC offset calibration parameter can be obtained as the average of the signal acquired with the input grounded.

+The calibration parameters can be changed with the :ref:`Calibration Tool <calib_util>`.
+Alternatively, a reference voltage source and the oscilloscope application can be used to calculate the gain parameter.
+Start the oscilloscope application, connect the reference voltage to the desired input and take measurements.
+Change the gain calibration parameters as described above, reload the oscilloscope application and take measurements again with the new calibration parameters.
+The gain parameters can be optimised by repeating the calibration and measurement steps.

-In the table below, typical results after calibration are shown.
+The table below shows typical results after calibration.

 =========================== =============== ===========
 Parameter                   Jumper settings Value